open-cloud/open-cloud.github.io.old/1_user.md

 ##Services

-OpenCloud includes a set of contributed services that are available to other OpenCloud users, as well as to services running on their behalf.
-In some cases, end-users are the client (tenant) of the service, while in other cases, services running on OpenCloud are clients of one of this contributed services.

-There are currently three contributed Services, each of which extends the XOS Data Model with its own abstract objects, and hence, is accessible via OpenCloud's REST API.
-This section concludes by describing how to prototype a new service.
+XOS is designed to support a set of contributed services, but the set of services available on any particular cloud is as cloud-specific as the underlying hardware infrastructure.
+In the case of OpenCloud, there are currently three contributed Services, each of which extends the XOS Data Model with its own abstract objects, and hence, is accessible via OpenCloud's REST API.
+This section briefly describes these three services (for illustrative purposes), and concludes by describing how to prototype a new service.

 ###Syndicate